-Today, 19 January marks the anniversary of the birth of American author Edgar Allan Poe in 1809.
+Today, 7 October marks the anniversary of the death of American author Edgar Allan Poe in 1849.
 In December 1811, just weeks before her son’s third birthday, Poe’s mother, Eliza Poe, an English-born American actress, died from tuberculosis.
 His father, David Poe, who was of Irish descent, had abandoned the family by then.
 Local paper, the Enquirer, reported on Poe’s mother’s death:

 “On this night, Mrs. Poe, lingering on the bed of disease and surrounded by her children, asks your assistance and asks it perhaps for the last time“.